Swartzentruber Amish: Dress and appearance

-Riding in cars is prohibited among the Swartzentruber Amish, except in emergencies, whereas average Old Order Amish are allowed to use cars as long as they do not own them.
-Swartzentrubers are the most restrictive concerning the use of technologies among all Amish affiliations, see table below.

-Their style of dress tends to be heavier and plainer, especially in the case of women; only the Nebraska Amish dress in a more conservative style.
-Swartzentruber church services tend to be longer, even up to four hours.
+Homes

-Like some other Old Order groups, they avoid the use of electricity and indoor plumbing.
-Many other common devices and technologies are also disallowed for being too worldly, including Velcro and bicycles.
-Swartzentruber farms and yards are often unkept.
-The Swartzentrubers discourage interest in outward appearance, as such an interest could promote vanity and pride.
+Swartzentruber farms and yards are often unkept, a reflection of discouraging interest in outward appearance, as such an interest could promote vanity and pride.
 Their farms can be identified by dirt drives and surrounding roads, while most roads of the Old Order contain either gravel or paving to keep out the mud.
 The roofs of the houses and outbuildings are often made of tin.

-The clothing differs from that of the other Old Order Amish in subtle ways: all colors are dark and somber rather than the bright blues and mauves; more common is navy, dark burgundy, and even gray.
-The dresses of the women, rather than reaching mid-calf, usually reach to the top of the shoes.
-The brims on the hats of Swartzentruber men are four inches wide, wider than the brims of more liberal affiliations.
+A typical Swartzentruber house will have a large living room, large kitchen with pantry, and a bedroom on the first floor with multiple bedrooms on the second floor.
+Swartzentruber do not use linoleum or carpeting, and do not varnish wooden floors.
+They do not use upholstered furniture.
+They use oil or kerosene rather than gas lanterns for lighting.
+They do not use indoor plumbing.
+Fabrics used for bedclothes and curtains are black or dark red, purple, or green.

+Swartzentruber do not participate in Amish directories such as the Ohio Amish Directory.

+Transportation

+Riding in cars is prohibited among the Swartzentruber Amish, except in emergencies, whereas most other Old Order Amish are allowed to use cars as long as they do not own them.
+Swartzentruber also do not use bicycles, which are used by many other orders.
+When Swartzentrubers travel, they typically do so by train or bus.

+Buggy styles are typically unique to each Amish group.
+Swartzentruber horse harnesses are black leather, rather than brown.
+The wheels of their buggies and wagons are wooden with steel rims.
+The buggies do not have windshields, rear windows, mirrors, or lights.

-The tack on the horses and buggies is often all black, rather than brown leather.
-Swartzentruber Amish use reflective tape on the back of their buggies, in place of bright triangular "slow moving" signs for road travel, which they regard as too worldly.
-These buggies will also use lanterns, rather than battery-operated lights or reflectors.
-The lanterns are also often staggered, one side slightly higher than the other, so as not to appear like the tail lights of a vehicle.
+Swartzentruber Amish use grey reflective tape on the back of their buggies, in place of bright triangular "slow moving" signs for road travel, which they regard as too worldly.
+These buggies also use lanterns, rather than battery-operated lights or reflectors.
+Some Swartzentrubers use a single lantern; when two are used, the lanterns are staggered in height, one side slightly higher than the other, so as not to appear like the tail lights of an automobile.
 There have been several court cases across the country where the state and county challenged the local Swartzentruber group to use the regulation orange triangle.
-So far, even as far as the federal Supreme Court, the Amish have prevailed, although statistics suggest that in areas where these groups exist, accidents involving buggies are more prevalent.

-On September 13, 2011, nine Old Order Swartzentruber men were jailed for not paying a fine for refusing to display an orange reflective triangle on their horse-drawn carriages.
+In 2011, nine Swartzentruber men were jailed for not paying a fine for refusing to display an orange reflective triangle on their buggies.

+Family

-Swartzentruber Amish normally do not allow teenagers to leave the community during rumspringa, although most of them allow teenagers to "court" in order to find a marriage partner, which includes hugging in a bed while being fully clothed and rocking in a chair together.
+Swartzentruber Amish typically have very large families, with as many as fifteen children not uncommon.
+They normally do not allow teenagers to leave the community during rumspringa, although most of them allow teenagers to "court" in order to find a marriage partner, which includes bundling – hugging in a bed while being fully clothed – and rocking in a chair together.
+Courting is intended to consist of finding a spouse and dating relationships are typically exclusive from the start.
+Wedding season is from the end of harvest until the beginning of spring planting, and weddings typically take place within two weeks of the announcement of the engagement.

+Retention rates of children into the church are the highest among all Amish orders and near 90%.